 There’s a trend in contemporary fantastic art so pervasive that I feel it needs it’s own genre: the casual hierophany, or passing encounter with a god.

 A hierophany is a manifestation of the divine other.
-The name implies more than a mere appearance, however, which could come simply in a vision.
-A hierophany is an eruption of divine force in our world that brings both awe and terror.
+The name implies more than a mere appearance or vision.
+A hierophany is an eruption of the divine in our world that brings both awe and terror.

 This preoccupation with ourselves continued even into less explicitly religious eras.
 Take Caspar David Friedrich’s 1818 “Wanderer Above the Sea of Fog,” one of the defining works of the Romantic movement.

-Once again, man is the focus of the image, which was supposed to be about nature.
-The standing figure is the largest element of the composition save for the precipice and the sky, both of which are devoid of any real detail and, as mirror images of each other, focus your attention back on the human being at the very center of everything.
-Even as your eye wanders, you are constantly brought back to the man, who stands noble above it all almost as if in command of the world (which is the reason this image was used for the cover of Nietzsche’s Thus Spake Zarathustra).
+Once again, man is the focus of the image, which was nominally supposed to be about nature.
+The standing figure is the largest element of the composition save for the precipice and the sky, whose slopes focus our attention back on the human being at the very center of everything.
+Even as our eye wanders, we are constantly brought back to the man, who stands noble above it all almost as if in command of the world (which is the reason this image was used for the cover of Nietzsche’s Thus Spake Zarathustra).

 Now compare those two images with the infamous cover of the classic D&D box set, with art by Larry Elmore.